The views expressed by the host on this program rivet and dazzle the nation.

 Thank you, Rush.

-But beforehand, I'd like to say hi to my friend Randy, his son Brad Cushing in the U.S. M C on the USS Iwo Jima is helping getting the uh the people out of Beirut right now as even as we speak.
+His son, Brad Cushing, in the USMC on the USS Iwo Jima, is helping getting the people out of Beirut right now as we speak.

 They didn't live in the district.

-Um wait a second now.
+Why, wait a second now.

 Why is this news?

-I think the real question is would JFK be a Democrat?
+I think the real question is, would JFK be a Democrat?

-Um would JFK be a Democrat?
+Would JFK be a Democrat?

-They just they would they have no uh uh tolerance whatsoever.
+They have no tolerance whatsoever.

-In fact, I mentioned earlier this is a story in the New York Sun today.
+In fact, I mentioned earlier, this is a story in the New York Sun today.

 This is a good reporter.

-Josh Gerstein's a good reporter, avowed moderates.
+Josh Gerstein's a good reporter.

 He's just pointing out they claim to be.

-Uh anyway, these avowed moderates are convening in Denver this weekend to discuss their agenda for this fall's election and the presidential contest in 2008.
+Anyway, these avowed moderates are convening in Denver this weekend to discuss their agenda for this fall's election and the presidential contest in 2008.

-The uh annual meeting, the Democratic Leadership Council.
+The annual meeting, the Democratic Leadership Council.

 By the way, Joe Lieberman was one of the founders of the DLC, and you see what the bloggers are doing to him.